Labor relations at the Santa Barbara News-Press: NLRB hearings

 On March 12, 2007, the NLRB judge issued his decision in favor of the unionization vote on September 27.
-In that ruling, eventually upheld by the NLRB in Washington, DC, the ALJ found the key witnesses for the News-Press, Travis Armstrong and Scott Steepleton, to be not credible witnesses, who "prevaricated", "embellished" and "exaggerated" their testimony in an unsuccessful effort to obtain their desired result of thwarting the employees' desire to have union representation.
+In that ruling, eventually upheld by the NLRB in Washington, D.C., the ALJ found the key witnesses for the News-Press, Travis Armstrong and Scott Steepleton, to be not credible witnesses, who "prevaricated", "embellished" and "exaggerated" their testimony in an unsuccessful effort to obtain their desired result of thwarting the employees' desire to have union representation.

 A second NLRB hearing, focused on the propriety of the News-Press firing of reporter Melinda Burns and other issues, originally scheduled for Mar.
 12, 2007 was delayed.
 On March 13, 2007, the NLRB announced that the News-Press would be prosecuted over the firing of Burns, various other issues, and the firing of seven other reporters and one editor.

 An NLRB attorney wrote that the General Counsel believed the News-Press had violated labor law in its firings of reporters.
-A News-Press attorney responded that “We’re watching the end of the industry.
+A News-Press attorney responded, "We're watching the end of the industry.
 Journalists think they can write what they want when they want.
-I don’t know if that can survive in this age.”
+I don't know if that can survive in this age."
 Attorneys for the News-Press filed their "exceptions," a form of appeal, to the NLRB judge's rulings in early April, 2007.
 The Teamsters filed their response in mid-April, 2007.
 On August 11, 2011, the NLRB, in a 3–0 decision including two Democratic NLRB members and one Republican, voted to uphold Judge Kocol's decision in its entirety, and ordered the News-Press to reinstate all eight unlawfully fired reporters and pay them backpay, and have a Notice read aloud to the employees in the presence of management, which is, for the NLRB, an extraordinary remedy.